Circles of Safety Virtual Classroom Series

 "The training...puts a different perspective on sexual abuse … the proactive perspective as opposed to our usual reactive response when we get disclosures.
 Having the opportunity to be more proactive about something and having the education to go about doing that will certainly benefit our staff here.” - Foster care program director who participated in Circles of Safety

 Circles of Safety: Awareness to Action for Youth-Serving Professionals

-Hard-copy manuals and CE credits available.
+Hard-copy manuals available.
 For more info, see FAQs below.